sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - integrate.md

 hidden: false
 ---

 Put your extracted document data to work with integrations.
-Sensible offers the the following integration options for automating extractions and transforming the output:
+Sensible offers the the following integration options for automating extractions:

 | method                         | getting started                               | description                                                  |
 | ------------------------------ | --------------------------------------------- | ------------------------------------------------------------ |